 What riders can I add to my life insurance policy?

 To avoid complicating its algorithms, Bestow doesn’t allow policyholders to customize their coverage with riders.

-If you want to dress up your policy with these riders and supplementary coverages, look at other insurers:
+If you want to dress up your policy with common riders like a waiver of premium, you’ll need to look elsewhere.

 Your premium is a product of your age, health, lifestyle, occupation and hobbies, as well as the length and amount of coverage you purchase.
 Insurance is a game of risk, and like all insurers, Bestow reserves its best rates for its least risky applicants.